Isaiah1001/CNN-Learning-Journey/02_transfer_learning/README.md

 The lack of improvement from the learning rate schedule is counterintuitive, given that adaptive LR strategies are widely reported to benefit fine-tuning.
 The underlying reasons warrant further investigation, but are left for future work.

-The BiT paper[[2]](#references) shows that fine-tuning will benefits without the weight decays, using group normalization and weight standard, instead of using BN.
+The BiT paper[^2] shows that fine-tuning will benefits without the weight decays, using group normalization and weight standard, instead of using BN.
 Worth trying later

 ## Key Finding
 **1. Classifier head fine-tuning**
-With only 10 epoches, inference accuracy reach around 90%, which is a huge improvement, compared with the model trained at **Stage 1**.
+With only 10 epoches, inference accuracy reaches around 90%, which is a huge improvement, compared with the model trained at **Stage 1**.
 This shows that the model backbone, especially the early layers， which have already been trained on large‑scale data, provide generic features that capture common visual characteristics of objects.
 Large learning rate should be used for this stage, since the weights for head are randomly initialized and large lr will help them converge quickly.

 **2.Unfreezing layers of backbone + classifier head fine-tuning**